Skip to content

 Overview

-ThemePlus exposes a read-only REST API endpoint that allows you to retrieve saved theme option values from outside WordPress — useful for headless WordPress setups, static site generators, external dashboards, or any JavaScript application that needs to read theme configuration at runtime.
+ThemePlus exposes a full REST API under the themeplus/v1namespace that allows you to get, save, and reset theme option values programmatically — useful for headless WordPress setups, static site generators, external dashboards, or any application that needs to read or write theme configuration.
+The API is available as soon as ThemePlus is active.

 The endpoint is registered under the themeplus/v1 namespace and is available as soon as ThemePlus is active.